papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

 Zombienet is designed to be compatible with a variety of Kubernetes clusters, including [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine){target=_blank}, [Docker Desktop](https://docs.docker.com/desktop/kubernetes/){target=_blank}, and [kind](https://kind.sigs.k8s.io/){target=_blank}.
 To effectively interact with your cluster, you'll need to ensure that [`kubectl`](https://kubernetes.io/docs/reference/kubectl/){target=_blank} is installed on your system, which is the Kubernetes command-line tool that allows you to run commands against Kubernetes clusters.
 If you don't have `kubectl` installed, you can follow the instructions provided on the [Kubernetes website](https://kubernetes.io/docs/tasks/tools/#kubectl){target=_blank}.

-Moreover, in order to create resources such as namespaces, pods, and cron jobs within the target cluster, you must have the appropriate permissions granted to your user or service account.
+Moreover, in order to create resources such as namespaces, pods, and CronJobs within the target cluster, you must have the appropriate permissions granted to your user or service account.
 These permissions are essential for managing and deploying applications effectively within Kubernetes.

 #### Features